COMPREHENSIVE MULTI-DAY WORKSHOP

 Review of key Polyvagal Theory concepts and skills

-Apply Polyvagal work to intercultural skills and interactions, and decreasing polarization
+Apply a nervous system approach to intercultural skills and interactions, and decreasing polarization; addressing cancel culture; increasing complexity

-These two workshops are for mental health professionals, but advanced graduate students (e.g., psychology, social work, counseling) interested in this topic are welcome.
-People in related fields (e.g., education, healthcare, JEDI) are also welcome, and often get a lot of value out of the material, but with the understanding that the focus will be for mental health professionals.
+This workshops is for mental health professionals, but advanced graduate students (e.g., psychology, social work, counseling) interested in this topic are welcome.
+People in related fields (e.g., education, healthcare, DEIB) are also welcome, and often get a lot of value out of the material, but with the understanding that the focus will be for mental health professionals.

 Schedule